Join us for a uniquely challenging international hackathon

-The teams will be given a global social issue, from a Sustainable Development Goal and tasked with finding a sustainable and commercially viable solution.
+The teams will be given a Sustainable Development Goal (SDG) and tasked with finding a sustainable and commercially viable solution.
+This year we will be focusing on Quality Education (SDG 4) and Decent Work and Economic Growth (SDG 8).

-Get involved by signing up as a university, mentor or participant.
+Get involved by signing up as a university, mentor or participant, using the links below.

-We want world class, forward thinking and innovative universities to join our unique 24-hour event.
+We want world class, forward thinking and innovative universities to join our unique event.

 Social Storm is an out of the classroom, experiential learning activity, where participants are challenged to apply theory to a real life social problem.

-In a 24-hour hackathon style event, participants will be working in teams to find a sustainable solution to one of the two challenges set.
+In a hackathon style event, participants will be working in teams to find a sustainable solution to a Sustainable Development Goal.

-We are looking for individuals from a range of industries, backgrounds and experiences to mentor our teams, across a 24-hour period.
+We are looking for individuals from a range of industries, backgrounds and experiences to mentor our teams.

 You will be mentoring teams of young people tackling society's issues with innovative and sustainable solutions.